sforsteracademytrainee/hobby-web-app/README.md

 ### Installing

-You can download a working war from [here](https://github.com/sforsteracademytrainee/hobby-web-app/releases/tag/1.0).
+You can download a working build from [here](https://github.com/sforsteracademytrainee/hobby-web-app/releases/tag/1.0).
-The provided jar build only works with a locally hosted MySQL instance with a schema called `hobby_web_app` with login details of `root` & `root`.
+The provided jar/war build only works with a locally hosted MySQL instance with a schema called `hobby_web_app` with login details of `root` & `root`.

 If you wish to build the project yourself here are the instructions.